St Davids: Tourism

 In addition to the cathedral and 210 other listed ancient buildings and structures, notable features of the city and community include the 14th-century Tower Gate, the Celtic Old Cross and a number of art galleries.
 St Davids is also a base for walking and water sports.
 In 2019 Consumers' Association members placed St Davids in the top three best value beach destinations in Britain.
 Whitesands Bay, about 2 mi west of St Davids, is a popular water sports resort.
 It has been described as the best surfing beach in Pembrokeshire and among the best tourist beaches in the world.

 Media

 Television signals are received from the Preseli TV transmitter and the local relay transmitter situated west of the city.

 Radio stations are provided by BBC Radio Wales on 95.9 FM which broadcast the local opt-out from its studios in Carmarthen.
-Other radio stations including Heart South Wales on 105.7 FM and Radio Pembrokeshire on 102.5 FM, a community based station.
+Other radio stations including Heart South Wales on 105.7 FM, Nation Radio, and Pure West Radio, a Pembrokeshire-based community radio station which broadcasts on-line and on DAB.

 The city is served by the Haverfordwest-based newspaper, Western Telegraph.